jroesch/dda/resources/report.md

 but in practice are a useful abstraction (design pattern) for writing functional code.
 Monads are built upon two other simple primitives Functor, and Applicative.
 Haskell has a concept of "type classes" which are open interfaces that can be implemented at any time, by any type.
-Each has a simpe definition that is provided below.
+Each has a simple definition that is provided below.

 ```haskell